 deep tunnel under the fjord.
 It was founded in the 13th century and is one of Norway's best preserved

-Houses in Norway are predominantly wood, and although it looks a bit like a large garden shed
+houses in Norway are predominantly wood, and although ours looked a bit like a large garden shed

 from the outside, it